Frabeworks/hello-world/README.md

 # hello-world
 printing hello world

-my name is ding
+my name is i
-my age is dong
+my age is i
-my feet are ping
+my feet are pi
-i like to pong
+i like to pi